Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 ---
 ### Legal questions in IT
-- intellectual property
+- intellectual property protection
 	- How can someone protect their software or digital content from being copied or used without permission?

-- data privacy
+- data privacy protection
 	- What are the legal requirements for collecting, storing, and using personal data of users or customers?

 - Cybersecurity
 	- What legal measures should be taken to prevent unauthorized access, data breaches, or cyber attacks?

-- Software Licensing
+- Software Licensing and agreement
 	- What are the terms and conditions for legally using software and  how to ensure compliance with licensing agreements?

 - Digital Copyright
 	- What are the legal implications of using copyrighted material online, such as images, music, or videos?